dmbarbour/awelon/doc/ExtensibleLiteralTypes.md

 * conventions for extensible command set and upgrade
 * conventions for mashup and composition of literals

-We could have a standard command to 'evaluate' a literal, e.g. empty text (unit in right; true).
-Perhaps we define the word `⊷` (U+22B7) to perform this evaluation, such that the AO with embedded literals has textual form:

-        〚raw awelon bytecode here〛 ⊷

-But note that the evaluation is not the default behavior.
-I believe that keeping the embedded block-literal concept separate from the processing is a good idea.
+We could have a standard command to 'evaluate' a literal, to extract some other value from it.
+But it doesn't seem essential, and keeping the embedded block-literal concept separate from the processing is a valuable idea.
 It keeps convention separate from the formal AO extension.
 We can combine raw literals, or perform context-dependent extractions if we really desire it.

 ## Meta